CarlosVillasenor/DjangoCrashCourse/README.md

 # DjangoCrashCourse
-A DjangoCrashCourse and Python Bases
+A DjangoCrashCourse and Python Basis